New Women's Champions League group stage: all you need to know

 Four teams qualified directly.
 In principle, these are the title holders and the champions of the three highest-ranked associations – in 2021/22, France, Germany and Spain.
 Because this season Barcelona are both title holders and champions of Spain, the champions of the fourth-ranked association – England – also enter in the group stage, meaning the direct entrants are Barcelona, Paris Saint-Germain, Bayern München and Chelsea.Round 2 results

-The other 12 contenders emerge via two rounds of qualifying.
-Seven come from the champions path, consisting of all those domestic title-winners who do not gain direct entry to the group stage.
+The other 12 contenders emerged via two rounds of qualifying.
+Seven (Benfica, Breidablik, Häcken, HB Køge, Juventus, WFC Kharkiv, Servette) came from the champions path, consisting of all those domestic title-winners who do not gain direct entry to the group stage.

-The other five come from the league path, which involves the teams finishing second and third in the top six-ranked associations – France, Germany, Spain, England, Sweden and Czech Republic – and the runners-up of the next ten highest-ranked associations, namely Denmark, Netherlands, Italy, Kazakhstan, Norway, Iceland, Switzerland, Scotland, Russia and Belarus.
+The other five (Arsenal, Hoffenheim, Lyon, Real Madrid, Wolfsburg) came from the league path, which involved the teams finishing second and third in the top six-ranked associations – France, Germany, Spain, England, Sweden and Czech Republic – and the runners-up of the next ten highest-ranked associations, namely Denmark, Netherlands, Italy, Kazakhstan, Norway, Iceland, Switzerland, Scotland, Russia and Belarus.

 How does the group stage work?Group stage draw: 13:00 CET, Monday